ArielCoinOrg/arielcoin/doc/sparknet-guide.md

 This is 123456 encoded as hex.

 You can also use the `logNumber()` function in order to generate logs.
 If your node was started with `-record-log-opcodes`, then the file `vmExecLogs.json` will contain any log operations that occur on the blockchain.
-This is what is used for events on the Ethereum blockchain, and eventually it is our intention to bring similar functionality to Qtum.
+This is what is used for events on the Ethereum blockchain, and eventually it is our intention to bring similar functionality to Ariel.

 You can also deposit and withdraw coins from this test contract using the `deposit()` and `withdraw()` functions.